 But, think about what good marketing is.
 It’s a way to solve problems for your customers.

-And here’s the thing, when marketing works well, and sales grow, no-one will really praise you.
+And here’s the thing.
+When marketing works well, and sales grow, no one will praise you.
 Non-marketers take the success of marketing for granted.
 It’s what marketers are paid for after all, isn’t it?
 But, when things go wrong with marketing, the company feels the pain.
 And, marketers feel the brunt of this.
 Budgets slashed.
 Jobs cut.
 Fingers pointed at bad execution.

 And here’s the thing about that.
 We wouldn’t have it any other way.
 Genuine marketers thrive in challenging situations.
 That’s when they show genuine talent.
-These are the situations that stretch your thinking, that force you to look for new solutions, and stop you becoming a critic or a coaster.
+Situations which stretch your thinking, force you to look for new solutions and stop you from being a critic or a coaster.

 We’re not one of those motivational numpties who say pain is good.
 Get up and squat jump at 5am?
 Feel the burn?
 No thanks.
 But when the business feels pain, it’s on marketers to work out how to take that pain away.
 And that’s why we include pain management as the last of our alternative 4Ps of marketing.

 They don’t replace the original 4Ps of course.
 They have a different use.
 Remember, arse and elbow?
 And that’s probably as good a place as any to call it quits this week.
-We’re off to exercise our elbows lifting a nice cold beer at the pub.
+We’re off to exercise our elbows by lifting a nice cold beer at the pub.